-Dinosaur crater's clue to origin of life - BBC News
+Dinosaur crater's clue to origin of life

 - It is evident in an arc of famous sinkholes referred to as cenotes

-"With regard to the hydrothermal system, we've been able to deduce the mineralogy that the hot water fluids produced," said Prof Tikoo.
+"With regard to the hydrothermal system, we've been able to deduce the mineralogy that the hot water fluids produced," said Dr Kring.

 "We're starting to track, in time, the thermal evolution: how hot the waters got and we've been able to watch how they cool down.